Relating Reinforcement Learning to Dynamic Programming-Based Planning: Introduction

-To address these concerns, this paper investigates a series of methods along the spectrum from deterministic planning to stochastic RL (Q-learning).
+To address these concerns, we investigate a series of methods along the spectrum from deterministic planning to stochastic RL (to Q-learning~\cite{WatDay92}).
 Relationships are established through both theoretical analysis and experimental studies.
+To this end, this paper is closely related to the previous attempts on unifying RL and DP concepts \cite{Ber24,Ber19}.
+However, in this work, we focus on the interplay between the cost/reward formulations, analyze the effects of randomization and other practices used in RL on the solution through its relation to DP.
 Section \ref{sec:det} starts with optimal deterministic planning and develops a comparable derandomized analog of RL that clarifies the issues of whether a model is given and whether one can jump at will between arbitrary states.
 Computation and convergence rates are compared over several examples.
 Section \ref{sec:cost} bridges the gap between typical planning and RL formulations through rigorous mathematical analysis of their relationship, with an emphasis on using physically motivated costs in models, as opposed to arbitrary discounts and rewards.
 Section \ref{sec:stoch} extends the studies to stochastic state-transition models, which are prevalent for RL.
 Section \ref{sec:con} summarizes the main conclusions and remaining challenges.